islomar/my-notes/kubernetes-for-developers.md

   - you can access it in http://localhost:8000 and see `Hello CodelyTV!`
 * Run `eval $(minikube docker-env)` to be able to use the Docker command from minikube
 * *kube-proxy* for load balancing
+* A k8s cluster will have several nodes.
+A node is an instance, a machine, a server where pods will be allocated.

 ## Pods
 * It's the minimum unit of execution.